wouterboomsma/eigency/README.md

 whenever possible.
 Only in cases where copies are explicitly requested by your C++ code will they be made.

+## Versioning

+Eigency uses a 4-number version (`N.N.N.N`) where the first 3 parts correspond to the embedded Eigen library version.
+The last part is a revision number of Eigency itself.

 ## Installing

 Eigency is packaged as a source distribution (`sdist`) and available on PyPi.